-That’s where you get room for your imagination!
+That’s where you get a room for your imagination!
 All ideas are encouraged: features, widgets, elements, buttons, icons, square or rounded, left or right, etc.

-Experience shows that the first thing clients know about how they want their website to look is the colors and styles.
+Experience shows that the first thing clients know about how they want their website to look at is the colors and styles.
 Let’s see what matters more when it comes to visuals.

 Feel inspired when it comes to colors?
 Keep calm and don’t break into a rainbow palette.
 2-3 colors are absolutely enough for the start, and you better make sure they conform with your corporate styles and branding.